hi-jin/logseq-ask-pdf/README.md

 A Logseq plugin that allows you to ask questions about PDF highlights (text or images) using Large Language Models (LLMs).

+> [!Caution]
+> Currently, the plugin is not working because of the [issue](https://github.com/hi-jin/logseq-ask-pdf/issues/2).
+> Working in progress.....

 ## Demo

 ![demo](demo.gif)